-- For general-education courses, a score of 4 (Higher Level) is considered for general-education credit. - For major-level courses, a score of at least 5 (Higher Level) will be considered through review by the department for credit towards major requirements. - The student may be allowed to enroll in a sophomore-level, major-level course with the purpose of validating the IB experience.
+- For general-education courses, a score of 4 (Higher Level) is considered for general-education credit. - For major-level courses, a score of at least 5 (Higher Level) will be considered through review by the department for credit towards major requirements.

+The student may be allowed to enroll in a sophomore-level, major-level course with the purpose of validating the IB experience.
 If a grade of at least B- is obtained in the sophomore-level course, credit for the freshman-level major course(s) would be given.

 Advanced Placement Program.
 Some secondary schools offer selected students the opportunity to accelerate learning by taking one or more subjects at the college level during their senior year.
 In May of each year, the College Entrance Examination Board (CEEB) gives a set of Advanced Placement (AP) examinations which cover this advanced work.
 Andrews University cooperates in the Advanced Placement Program, awarding college credit for all AP courses passed with an exam score of three (3.00) or better.
+Exception: to receive Calculus I and II credit, a score of 4 or 5 must be achieved on the AP Calculus BC examination.

 Credit by Examination.
 Some students have achieved collegelevel proficiency on the basis of work experience or informal study.
-Andrews University provides recognition for such learning through two types of credit-by-examination procedures: (1) recognized standardized tests such as the College Level Examination Program

-(CLEP) and the Defense Activity for Non-Traditional Education Support (DANTES), and (2) through examinations administered and/or prepared by an academic department within the university.
+Andrews University provides recognition for such learning through two types of credit-by-examination procedures: (1) recognized standardized tests such as the College Level Examination Program (CLEP) and the Defense Activity for Non-Traditional Education Support (DANTES), and (2) through examinations administered and/or prepared by an academic department within the university.